 • Dyes used in colored candles can leave stains on clothing that may be difficult or impossible to remove.
 Red wax causes the most problems, and may require cleaning by a professional.
 Use the heat methods described above, then treat with a commercial spot remover.

-• Wooden furniture: Harden the wax with an ice cube, then use a plastic knife or scraper to carefully remove wax chips.
+• Wooden furniture: Harden the wax with an ice cube, then use a plastic knife or scraper to carefully remove wax.
 Don’t use metal implements to scrape finished wood.
 Warm wax residue with a hair dryer carefully.
 Blot the residue with an absorbent, soft cloth.

 Additional reference: